zonzorp/COMP2101/GCFlex/Labs/bash/COMP2101-bash-lab1.md

 Skills exercised include basic file manipulation, permissions, script content, and comments.
 There are reflection questions throughout the lab which are not graded.
 They are there to help you self-assess whether you understand the content of the lesson.
 If you are unable to answer them, or are unsure of whether you can, discuss them with your professor or your classmates.
 Some of them will be on the tests for this course.

-This lab is not graded and does not count towards your semester mark.
-It does however provide you with skills and knowledge which you will need to be successful writing the quiz for this topic as well as providing you with some content which you will need for your Bash Assignment which is graded.

 ## First Scripts
 * Create all 3 of the hello world scripts from the presentation in the bash directory of your local copy of your github repository (~/COMP2101/bash).
 Be sure to name your files with a **.sh** extension so that GUI tools know to highlight the bash syntax.
 These 3 files are downloadable at [helloworld.sh](scripts-lab1/helloworld.sh), [helloworldtemplated.sh](scripts-lab1/helloworldtemplated.sh), and [helloworldugly.sh](scripts-lab1/helloworldugly.sh).